-Scott Speed is an American racing driver who competed in the various series across the world, including two seasons in Formula One and six years in NASCAR, but his greatest achievements are three consecutive championship titles in the Global Rallycross Champion, which he won from 2015 to 2017.
+Scott Speed is an American racing driver who competed in the various series across the world, including two seasons in Formula One and six years in NASCAR, but he gained the greatest success in rallycross, taking four consecutive championship titles in North American competitions between 2015 and 2018, three in the Global Rallycross Champion and one in the ARX Americas Rallycross.

 Young Californian started racing at the age of 10